-If hard-copy line drawings are included they must be larger than the intended published size (preferably by a factor of 1.5 to 2) and line thicknesses, stippling, lettering sizes etc. must be selected accordingly.
-Photographs should be gloss prints of high contrast.
+If line drawings are included they must be larger than the intended published size (preferably by a factor of 1.5 to 2) and line thicknesses, stippling, lettering sizes etc. must be selected accordingly.
+Photographs should be colour gloss prints of high contrast.
 If submitted electronically they must initially be submitted in JPEG format, but final accepted versions must be at least 300 dpi of TIFF or better format.
 Photographs of rock art that were obtained by physical enhancement or other interference will be categorically rejected, except for the purpose of critical discussion.
 Preference is given to images featuring the IFRAO Standard Scale to facilitate recalibration.
-In regions where traditional indigenous rock art custodians exist, their approval must be obtained before submission of any material relating to their culture, and where copyright applies the author must obtain the appropriate consent.
-Captions are required for all illustrative material, together with an indication in the text as to where they, and any tables and schedules, are to be placed.
+In regions where traditional indigenous rock art custodians exist, their approval must be obtained before submission of material relating to their culture, and where copyright applies the author must obtain the appropriate consent.
+Captions are required for all illustrative material, together with an indication in the text as to where they, and any tables or schedules, are to be placed.

 Announcements intended for a specific issue of this journal should be available at least five months before the month of intended publication.
 Text proofs are issued of all articles and must be returned promptly after correction by the author(s).
-Each author or group of authors receive thirty free copies of their article, additional reprints are available at cost.
+Each author receives a free personal PDF of his or her article.

 All correspondence should be addressed to: